brunoseco/sequelize-generator-file/README.md

-# sequelize-generator-file
+# SEQUELIZE-GENERATOR-FILE
-A Node.js file generator, based on Sequelize models
+A Node.js file generator, will be based on Sequelize models

+### Under Development

 ## Start
 `npm install`